 You May Also Enjoy How to Discipline Your Child – 4 Tips For the Proactive Parent

 Avoid Conflict and Undermining

-However, what is very damaging and upsetting to children is witnessing their parents in constant conflict or repeatedly undermining each other.
-Many research studies show that parental separation has a negative outcome on the welfare of children.
-However, this is an average figure and a small number actually do better post-separation.
+What is very damaging and upsetting to children is witnessing their parents in constant conflict or repeatedly undermining each other.

 Learn to Support Each Other